1,000+ Opportunities

 This resulted in the creation of a plan to address the care and treatment of persons living with SCD across the lifespan in South Carolina.
 For more information, email Children and Youth with Special Health Care Needs , call us at (803) 898-0784 or visit us at one of our statewide locations .
 See a brief description of services provided by DPH's Children and Youth with Special Health Care Needs Program .

-Based on current listing details, eligibility includes: South Carolina residents with sickle cell disease, U. S. citizenship or lawful permanent residency, household income at or below 250% of the federal poverty level.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: South Carolina residents with sickle cell disease, U. S. citizenship or lawful permanent residency, and a household income at or below 250% of the federal poverty level are eligible.
+Confirm the full requirements in the official notice before applying.